A geometric distortion solution specifically for historical observations and its implementation: Observations

 \section{Observations}

-This section provides the specifications of the observations used to verify the performance of the GD correction method.
-These observations were obtained from multiple telescopes, including the 60-cm telescope \citep{Zang2022}, the 1-m telescope (IAU code 286, longitude\---E$102^{\circ}47^{\prime}18^{\prime\prime}$, latitude--N$25^{\circ}1^{\prime}46^{\prime\prime}$, and height--2000m above sea level) at Yunnan Observatory, and the 2.4-m telescope (IAU code O44, longitude\---E$100^{\circ}1^{\prime}51^{\prime\prime}$, latitude--N$26^{\circ}42^{\prime}32^{\prime\prime}$, and height--3193m above sea level) at Yunnan Observatory (YNO 60-cm, YNO 1-m, and YNO 2.4-m).
+Observations obtained from multiple telescopes are used in this paper.
+These telescopes include the 60-cm telescope \citep{Zang2022}, the 1-m telescope (IAU code 286, longitude\---E$102^{\circ}47^{\prime}18^{\prime\prime}$, latitude--N$25^{\circ}1^{\prime}46^{\prime\prime}$, and height--2000m above sea level) at Yunnan Observatory, and the 2.4-m telescope (IAU code O44, longitude\---E$100^{\circ}1^{\prime}51^{\prime\prime}$, latitude--N$26^{\circ}42^{\prime}32^{\prime\prime}$, and height--3193m above sea level) at Yunnan Observatory (YNO 60-cm, YNO 1-m, and YNO 2.4-m).
 More instrumental details of the reflectors and CCD detectors are listed in Table~\ref{tbl1}.
 The patterns and magnitudes of GD experienced by these instruments are different.

 Observation sets 1 and 2 were captured using the dithering strategy, which takes multiple dithered exposures of the same sky field with different offsets \citep{Peng2012}.
 They are used to demonstrate that the proposed method in this paper achieves the same accuracy as other well-established GD correction methods.
 Observation sets 3 and 4 are significantly affected by higher-order GD, but only a dozen or so bright stars can be used to solve the plate constants, thus the GD solution is very important for high-precision astrometry of the targets.
 The detailed information of these observations is provided in Table~\ref{tbl2}.
-In this paper, bright stars refer to the stars with sufficient signal-to-noise ratio, whose astrometric precision is not dominated by centering errors.
+In this paper, bright stars refer to stars brighter than a certain magnitude threshold.
+The astrometric precision of stars brighter than this threshold is consistent, which means their precision is not limited by their magnitude.
+For our observations, the signal-to-noise ratio (SNR) of the star corresponding to the threshold is about 100, so it can serve as a criterion for using SNR to determine bright stars.
+This threshold may vary due to some factors such as atmospheric turbulence, so the specific criterion for determining bright stars depend on each observation set.
+Figure~\ref{fig:gsc60cm} presents a frame of GSC02038-0293 observations obtained from the YNO 60-cm telescope.